ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 ### Politics

 The architecture of a system will have a large impact on the implementation, delivery and usage of the system.
-Systems generally consist of multiple parts and it's the responsibility of the architect to focus on system integrity, creating a system that has a built-in ability to respond to change.
+Systems generally consist of multiple parts and it is the responsibility of the architect to focus on system integrity, creating a system that has a built-in ability to respond to change.
 When the system lacks integrity, it will rapidly become _a system nobody wants to touch_.
 Unfortunately many enterprises have this fear of change embedded in their culture and it will take strategy and sound people skills to prevent this from happening.
 Influence Maps present an interesting way to map  relationships between people and to visualise who influences who, in an enterprise.